ClaudioLutz/JobSearchAI/docs/USER-QUICK-START-GUIDE.md

 3. **Match Jobs to Your Profile** (Run Process tab)
    - Select your CV from dropdown
-   - Set matching parameters:
-     - Minimum Match Score: 3 (1-10 scale)
-     - Max Jobs to Process: 50
+   - Set "Max Jobs to Process" (default: 50)
-     - Max Results to Return: 10
    - Click "Run Job Matcher"
    - AI analyzes each job against your CV
+   - **All matches are saved to database** regardless of score
    - Results saved to `job_matches/`

 4. **Generate Motivation Letters** (View Files tab → Motivation Letters section)